There are few guarantees when you make the arrangements for that big vacation you've been saving up for.

-Air travel predicaments can be avoided by choosing the right carrier in the first place.
+Travel predicaments can be avoided by choosing the right carrier or tour operator in the first place.
 In general, smaller airlines come and go at a faster clip than larger ones with deeper pockets.

 If you want to save money by booking with lesser-known startups, try to choose subsidiaries of established carriers.
 Examples include British Airways’ Level and Lufthansa’s Eurowings.

-Read plenty of online reviews, and search for ratings and awards on sites such as AirlineQuality.com, J.D.
-Power, TripAdvisor and Zagat.
+Read plenty of online reviews, and search for ratings and awards from AirlineQuality.com, J.D.
+Power, TripAdvisor, Zagat and others.